Last Updated on January 30, 2020 by Nicole

 Jordan is a very small country that is overflowing with history, culture and beautiful natural wonders.
 A few months ago, we spent six days touring Jordan.
 We packed an awful lot into our time there.
 We explored Petra, Wadi Rum, the Red Sea, Dana Biosphere and the Dead Sea, all of which were simply amazing destinations for an endless number of reasons.
 For more information about these experiences, my recommendations and tips, I would suggest reading my other articles which are listed at the end of this blog.
-Today, I only want to talk about the beginning of our journey – our extraordinary road trip from Amman to Petra.
-Over a couple of days, we visited stunning archaeological finds in Jerash and Amman, and then, in Madaba and Mount Nebo along the Kings Highway.
+Today, I want to talk about the beginning of our journey – our extraordinary road trip from Amman to Petra.
+In one day, we visited stunning archaeological finds in Madaba and Mount Nebo along the Kings Highway before ending with the magic of seeing Petra by Night.
 We saw spectacular scenery and met absolutely lovely people.
-It was extraordinary.
+It was astonishing.

 This post may contain affiliate links.
 That means that I may earn a small commission, at no extra cost to you, if you buy something through my site.
 This helps me run my website and produce the articles that I hope you find helpful.

 Arriving For Our Amman To Petra Road Trip

 I worked with a local tour operator called Jordan Direct Tours to create our Jordan itinerary.
 They provided a large van and a driver/guide who drove and guided us throughout our whole time in Jordan.
 He was a source of endless information about Jordan’s history and culture on our road trip.
 Thankfully, it didn’t seem to matter what we asked, he was always able to answer our questions.